This Young Man Filled His Life With Love — And Was Killed For It

 Everyone in Raghubir Nagar has seen the video, but no one knows who made it, or where she’s vanished to since, while her family is in hiding, fearful of reprisal.
 Newspaper reports have suggested that she’s at a “women’s shelter” somewhere, but multiple calls to government-run shelters in New Delhi yielded no further information.
 The last of her relatives in Raghubir Nagar have locked their homes, drawn the shutters down on their shops, and returned to Uttar Pradesh, fearing reprisal from angry Hindu mobs.

-Ankit’s parents are in their seventies — he has four stents in his heart and she suffers from breathing and gynaecological problems.
+Ankit’s parents are in their seventies — he has four stents in his heart and she suffers from breathing and gynecological problems.
 Outside their home is an endless stream of journalists armed with cameras, politicians with folded hands, and men from right-wing groups, dressed in saffron and promising weapons and manpower; should the Saxenas decide that they want vengeance for their son’s death, everyone is primed for action.
 But Ankit’s Awaara Boys, the army of lovers Saxena wants to raise, are on a mission to keep the peace.
 “Ankit ... always said he was going to be a star,” Aman said.
 “He was right.
 Every person in India will know his name now.”

 Advertisement